Margaret-and-Steve.org

 tiring of winters with real snow, Mom and Dad moved us all to Portland,

-Oregon when I was 11.
+Oregon when I was eleven years old.
 I graduated from Glencoe High School in

 Hillsboro, Oregon in 1986 where I was basically a flake with a decent